LenderPanel.com

 Mortgage Express (No 2)

-Mortgage Express (No 2) transfer of equity example support desk enquires
+Recently asked questions relating to Mortgage Express (No 2) transfer of equity

-Questions that your lawyer is likely to ask about your Mortgage Express (No 2) Transfer of Equity
+Sample of questions in a lawyer form relating to Mortgage Express (No 2) Transfer of Equity

-Caveats to be read in supplemental the above Mortgage Express (No 2) transfer of equity Advice :
+Caveats to be read in in addition to the above Mortgage Express (No 2) transfer of equity Questions and Answers :

 Tax and Legal

-There are numerous potential tax and legal implications when transferring equity for your property.
+There may be various tax and legal implications when transferring equity for your property.
 You should always seek the advice of a solicitor on the Mortgage Express (No 2) conveyancing panel and accountant before transferring equity.

-Should the tenure of your property be leasehold, the lease may have a requirement for notices to be served and that you have a license to do so from the freeholder.
-If such terms are not adhered to you may be in breach of the lease.
-This could potentially result in the freeholder taking enforcement action against you.
+If your property is leasehold, the lease may have a requirement for notices to be served and that you obtain the consent of the freeholder.
+If such terms are not adhered to you may be in violation of the lease.
+This could trigger the freeholder taking enforcement action against you.

 Indemnity Insurance

-If the transfer of equity is made as a result of an Order of the Court, then Insolvency Indemnity Insurance is not required.
-In other situations, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
-This is something that that your conveyancing solicitor will check with Mortgage Express (No 2) This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
+If the transfer of equity is made pursuant to an Order of the Court, then Insolvency Indemnity Insurance is not required.
+In other cases, where a property is being transferred at less than market value between joint owners, an Insolvency Act Indemnity Insurance policy may be required.
+This is something that that your lawyer will check with Mortgage Express (No 2) This is because, if the outgoing party is made bankrupt in the future, their Trustee in Bankruptcy could argue that they had transferred the property in order to avoid their creditors and apply to the Court to have the transaction set aside.
 If this happens, it could affect your lender or a future buyer from you as they would lose the property and the lender may not get back what they have loaned to you.
 The Insolvency Act Indemnity Insurance policy only protects lenders such as Mortgage Express (No 2) or future buyers from you.
 If there is no mortgage and the outgoing owner is made bankrupt, there is a risk to you that you could lose your home if the transfer is set aside.
-The cost of the Insolvency Act Indemnity Insurance policy varies based on the market value of the property at finalisation of the transfer of equity transaction.
+The cost of the Insolvency Act Indemnity Insurance policy is dependent on the valuation of the property at the time of completion of the transfer of equity transaction.

-Your property may be repossessed if you do not keep up repayments on your mortgage with Mortgage Express (No 2).
+If you do not keep up the payments on your mortgage with Mortgage Express (No 2) your property may be repossessed.

 Preparing the Transfer of Equity with a Mortgage Express (No 2) Mortgage